bbiw/sqrl/doc/implementation-notes.md

 giving, in this case, 4 billion 16-byte blocks before it repeats.
 This is serious overkill in our case, as we are only processing 7 blocks (adlen+ctlen=45+64=109 bytes).
 Therefore, I don't think it would hurt to use a 16-byte nonce.

 Another approach would be to give each application instance a unique identifier and mix it with counter that gets incremented every time that app encrypts a type 1 block.
 How to make the app-id unique? *Maybe* ask the user.

+I implemented a similar idea for sqrl.crypto.Nonce, but I am not sure I like it.
+The only advantage it has over a random nonce is that it may be slightly faster.

 For block type 2, a zero nonce is OK because the key is the EnScrypted rescue code, which changes exactly whenever a new IUK/IMK is created.